rjendoubi/cdw-2023/README.md

 Create the Hive managed table for our contacts.
 We track a start and end date.

-*Do all these steps in the* **“db\_user001”..”db\_user020”** *unless otherwise noted.*
+*Do all these steps in your **hol\_\*\*** database unless otherwise noted.*

 ```sql
 drop table if exists airlines_scd;
 create table airlines_scd(code string, description string, valid_from date, valid_to date);
 ```

-Load initial by copy 1000 rows of current airlines table into the airlimanaged table, We hard code the valid_from dates to the beginning of 2021
+Load initial by copy 1000 rows of current airlines table into the airlines managed table.
+We hard code the `valid_from` dates to the beginning of 2021.
 ```sql
 insert into airlines_scd select *, cast('2021-01-01' as date), cast(null as date) from airlines_csv limit 1000;
 ```
-Create an external table pointing to our complete airlines dataset (1491 records)
+Create an external table pointing to our complete airlines dataset (1491 records).

 ```sql
 drop table if exists airlines_stage;